-Optometrists are now open for routine care.
+Optometrists are open for routine care.
 Below are the guidelines all optometrists in Manitoba are following during the COVID-19 pandemic.
-Some clinics may still only be open on a limited basis.
 If you have any questions, contact your optometrist's office or the Manitoba Association of Optometrists, 204-943-9811.
-The MAO office is staffed but is closed to the public, we will respond to calls and emails.
+The MAO office is closed to visitors, but remains open for business by email and phone.
+Please call before visiting our office.

 Council Policy Statement